 Click here for a useful A - Z of fundraising ideas to help you decide on an activity or event!

-Often a young person arrives at one of the Foyer's 6 supported accommodation sites with very little – sometimes just the clothes they’re standing up in, perhaps a carrier bag with a few belongings.
-They’ve been through a difficult time and it’s often their first time living alone.
-This can be daunting and we aim to ensure they feel comfortable and safe - ready to have the best start at the Foyer.
+Often a young person arrives at the Foyer with very little, sometimes just the clothes they're standing up in, perhaps a carrier bag with a few belongings.
+They've been through a difficult time and its often their first time living alone.
+This can be very daunting and we ensure they feel comfortable, warm and safe - ready to have the best start.

-Would you consider making a donation so that we can help young people like:-
+Would you consider making a donation?
+With your help we can help more people like:-